italobarrosme/kakarotto/README.md

 ## 📦 What does the project have? <a name="doeshave">

 - The project uses Next.js version 13.4.8 and the App Router.
-- For tests Jest are implemented using @testing-library
+- For tests [Vitest](https://vitest.dev/guide/) are implemented using @testing-library
 - For storage, [zustend](https://next-auth.js.org/) is used, with the "ListToast" component as an example of usage.
 - For Auth [Nextauth](https://next-auth.js.org/), provider google like example
 - For cookies using Nookies